Changi-Im/changi-im.github.io/_projects/Smart_Pet_Robot.md

 </div>

 We discussed to make a perfect robot and finally sketched above picture.
 New design included LCD display to show emotion instead of eye-tracking.
 To be honest, I felt sad because I liked the little eye movements and I somehow completed the function.
 But it is what it is.
 We used a raspberry pi and 3.5 inch raspberry LCD display.
 The below code allows us to use the LCD on the raspberry pi.

-{% raw %}

 ```xml
 sudo rm -rf LCD-show